 What Will Pulling Hair Accomplish?

-First let me describe the landscape; Fascia is the connective tissue that covers bones, tendons, muscles, and it’s pretty much interwoven everywhere.
-The skull is covered in fascia, cranial nerves, muscles, and other gooey things I won’t go into for this post.
-When it is healthy (fascia) it’s pliable, certain conditions can change it’s consistency and make it denser.
+First, let me describe the landscape; Fascia is the connective tissue that covers bones, tendons, and muscles, and it’s pretty much interwoven everywhere.
+The skull is covered in fascia, cranial nerves, muscles, and other gooey things :).
+When it is healthy (fascia), it’s pliable.
+Certain conditions can change its consistency and make it denser.
 Tense or inflamed neck and shoulder muscles will contribute to the health of fascia.
-In pulling your hair, you’ll be lifting the scalp, and underlying fascia creating space.
+In pulling your hair, you’ll be lifting the scalp and underlying fascia creating space.
 This will help relieve inflamed structures, giving a pathway for fluids to move.

 The Technique

-- Pull gently – at first diagonally then in all directions, gradually increase tension
+- Pull gently – at first diagonally, then in all directions, gradually increasing tension.

-That is all simple and effective!
-You can try adding aroma therapy to enhance the treatment.
-Many times muscles in the neck and shoulder area harbour trigger points that refer pain to the skull area.
-If you are a frequent headache sufferer seeing a massage therapist who is skilled in trigger point therapy can help you manage them holistically without having to rely on over the counter medication.
-Send me a message if you are seeking a massage therapist and live in the NYC or Westchester area!
+That is all, simple and effective!
+You can try adding aromatherapy to enhance the treatment.
+Many times muscles in the neck and shoulder area harbor trigger points that refer pain to the skull area.
+If you are a frequent headache sufferer, seeing a massage therapist skilled in trigger point therapy can help you manage them holistically without relying on over-the-counter medication.
+Send me a message if you’re seeking for a massage therapist and live in NYC or Westchester!

 Thanks for reading!